isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-long-does-it-take-to-break-the-flea-life-cycle.markdown

 The larvae stage is the largest in the flea cycle (about 58% of the population).
 By breaking the larvae stage, you will reduce or eliminate fleas' population far (over half) and reduce further breeding.
 - Usually, flea larvae feed on "flea dirt" or flea excrete and dry blood on the host (if any).
 - The use of flea larvae sprays works amazingly in killing larva entirely.
 All you need to do is to spray larvae as soon as they appear - you need to observe the tiny worms crawling on the host.
-You can steam -clean your house, furniture, rags, and pet's beddings thoroughly.
-Soaking larvae-infested items in concentrated soapy detergent work excellently.
+You can steam -clean your house, furniture, rags, and pet's beddings thoroughly.Â  Soaking larvae-infested items in concentrated soapy detergent work excellently.
 Flea larvae stage stays for 21 to 37 days, after which they change to pupae.
 Actually, you are advised to continuously undertake larvae elimination at least twice a week for 2 to 3 months at most in order to break the entire link.
 ### c.
 Pupae Stage Break Period
 The flea pupae stage takes about 2 to 3 weeks to mature into an adult.
 However, it may take even 6 months while still in its cocoon until it finds a live host - recall that flea feeds on blood and hence needs to get a host for meal.